ikunetwork/WhitePaper/README.md

 \(ii\) how much funds are being raised and for what percentage of `LIC[x]`, with proposers encouraged to not issue 100% of `LIC[x]` to account for future funding requirements and
 \(iii\) the scientific justification of proposed R&D.

 A standard `LIC[x]` proposal template will be provided.
-Further value may be determined by the IKU user submitting the proposal, allowing for a flat environment in which value proposition may be programmed into an `LIC[x]`.<sup>[31](#f31)</sup> This leaves significant room for `LIC[x]` value creativity.
+Further value may be determined by the IKU user submitting the proposal, allowing for a flat environment in which value proposition may be programmed into an `LIC[x]`.
+This leaves significant room for `LIC[x]` value creativity.

 ### A Prediction Market for Peer Review

-Prediction markets are an old idea, go back to the 1800s as a generic tool to buy and sell shares of any publicly determinable event in what you believe will happen. <sup>[31](#f31)</sup> .
-Prediction markets enable collection of vast amounts of information held by individuals and synthesizing it into a useful data point, without the biases that plague traditional forecasting methods, such as polls or expert analysis.<sup>[32](#f32)</sup> (A. Mann, The Power of Prediction Markets, Nature (October 2016; discussing Austrian economist Friedrich Hayek points).
+Prediction markets are an old idea, go back to the 1800s as a generic tool to buy and sell shares of any publicly determinable event in what you believe will happen.
+Prediction markets enable collection of vast amounts of information held by individuals and synthesizing it into a useful data point, without the biases that plague traditional forecasting methods, such as polls or "expert" analysis.<sup>[33](#f33)</sup>.
 Why?
-Because information is contained in prices.  <sup>[33](#f33)</sup> (P. Polgreen, et. al., Using Prediction Markets to Forecast Trends in Infectious Diseases, Microbe, Vol. 1, Number 10 (2006).
-Transactions that traders make to maximize their profits effectively reveal their private information to the marketplace. <sup>[34](#f34)</sup>  Prediction market assessments are reported to be more accurate than an uninformed prediction model 85% of the time.<sup>[35](#f35)</sup>  Fortune 500 companies use information prediction markets to produce more efficient outcomes for enterprise including utility by Google, Intel, Microsoft, Motorola, Qualcomm, banking systems, Eli Lilly, Pfizer, Siemens, to name a few. <sup>[36](#f36)</sup>Wikipedia, Prediction Markets.
+Because information is contained in prices.  <sup>[34](#f34)</sup>.
+Transactions that traders make to maximize their profits effectively reveal their private information to the marketplace. <sup>[35](#f35)</sup>  Prediction market assessments are reported to be more accurate than an uninformed prediction model 85% of the time.<sup>[36](#f36)</sup>  Fortune 500 companies use information prediction markets to produce more efficient outcomes for enterprise including utility by Google, Intel, Microsoft, Motorola, Qualcomm, banking systems, Eli Lilly, Pfizer, Siemens, to name a few. <sup>[37](#f37)</sup>

 The current pharma industry does not prioritize R&D opportunities based on public health outcomes, but based in patent positions and corporate profits.
 The Network will serve to correct this by enabling Participants to predict R&D proposals using `IKU`, sortable by VR.
 Those proposals with the most `IKU` effectively reveal otherwise private scientific information to the public at large.
 Participants are incentivized to engage the prediction market to earn fees \(more on fees below\) - to provide highly predictive, robust R&D pipelines.
 We incentivize the uncovering and advancement of efficient R&D, thereby creating justification for the funding of the most promising R&D initiatives.
-Through this utility, IKU serves to achieve open prediction markets for biotech research - created and traded in a fungible, digital and liquid fashion, making R&D as a whole more efficient.
+Through this utility, IKU serves to achieve open prediction markets for biotech research - created and traded in a fungible, digital and liquid fashion, making R&D markets more efficient.

 Upon a proposal achieving a specified threshold value, 2 smart contracts will be deployed to the Ethereum Blockchain: \(i\) `LIC[x]` - An ERC20 token representing the license to `[x]` and \(ii\) `LICCrowdsale[x]` \(based on [https://github.com/OpenZeppelin/zeppelin-solidity](https://github.com/OpenZeppelin/zeppelin-solidity)\), which responsible for minting `LIC[x]` and in exchange send tokens to contributors.